IRS audits of higher income taxpayers increase The IRS audited one in eight individuals with incomes over $1

 A lower installment amount may be paid if it is shown that use of an annualized income method, or for corporations with seasonal incomes, an adjusted seasonal method, would result in a lower required installment.

 Individuals.
-For individuals (including sole proprietors, partners, self-employeds, and S corporation shareholders who expect to owe tax of more than $1,000), estimated tax payments are due on April 15 (April 18 for 2011), June 15, and September 15 of 2011, and January 15 of 2012.
+For individuals (including sole proprietors, partners, self-employeds, and/or S corporation shareholders who expect to owe tax of more than $1,000), quarterly estimated tax payments are due on April 15, June 15, September 15, and January 15.
 Individuals who do not pay at least 90 percent of their tax through withholding generally are required to estimate their income tax liability and make equal quarterly payments of the "required annual payment" liability during the year.
 The required annual payment is generally the lesser of:

 Adjusting estimated tax payments